-- 2 TB butter or vegan butter, plus more to serve
+- 2 tablespoons butter or vegan butter, plus more to serve

 - black pepper to taste

-- 2 oz shredded cheese (such as cheddar, Parmesan, gouda or vegan cheese), optional
+- 2 ounces shredded cheese (such as cheddar, Parmesan, gouda or vegan cheese), optional

 - Spray or brush oil into slow cooker basin.
 (Don't skip this step!)Add grits, 2 cups milk, water, butter, and salt.